Propaganda in the Republic of China

 Propaganda in the Republic of China (in mainland China before 1949 and in Taiwan since then) has been an important tool since its inception with the 1911 Revolution for legitimizing the Nationalist government that retreated from mainland China to Taiwan in 1949.
-Anti-communism and opposition to the Chinese Communist Party have historically been central to propaganda in the Republic of China.
+Anti-communism and resistance against Japanese imperialism have historically been central to propaganda in the Republic of China.

 Themes

-Northern Expedition
+Anti-warlordism

 Lai Manwai's film documenting the Northern Expedition and Chiang Kai-shek's consolidation of power, produced by Lai's production company Minxin, was approved by the Kuomintang (KMT) branch in Shanghai as the only long-format film for party propaganda.
 This made it one of the first party films in China.

 During the Nanjing government, the ROC launched a cultural campaign promoting the "Arts of the Three Principles of the People."
 It sought (mostly unsuccessfully) to attract cultural workers to create new propaganda works and more successfully established a censorship apparatus directed against unwelcome cultural products, especially left-wing artists and their works.